puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 * bash
 * zlib
 * readline
+* curl

 All [AIX toolbox packages](http://www-03.ibm.com/systems/power/software/aix/linux/toolbox/alpha.html) are available from IBM.

 To install the packages on your selected node directly, you can run `rpm -Uvh` with the following URLs (note that the RPM package provider on AIX must be run as root):